alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 [Learn more about K3sup Pro](https://github.com/alexellis/k3sup?tab=readme-ov-file#k3sup-pro)

+## Everything you get as a GitHub Sponsor

+> "I am so damn exited to try this, ever since you first mentioned it"
+>
+> "Oh, I expected it to be free"

+We run a business and pay salaries to staff.
+OpenFaaS taught me that we can't work for free, it's not sustainable, and are not a charity (despite me still maintaining various OSS tools).
+But instead, I'm giving you just about as much value as possible for the cost of a coffee per month.

+In a way, this is a good thing - there are so many free tools out there.
+Here, we self-select the people who really want to use the software and want to join a community of self-hosters, home-labbers, and cloud native developers.

+At some point in the future, we may move Slicer Home Edition to a "Once" model, pay once and use it forever.

+If you're already a sponsor, you get all of the below to play with as much as you like for free.
+So long as it's not used at or for your work/business/dayjob.

+* [Slicer Home Edition](https://blog.alexellis.io/slicer-bare-metal-preview/) - for developers and homelabs - slicer up bare metal into lightweight microVMs
+* [K3sup Pro](https://github.com/alexellis/k3sup) - plan and apply K3s installations, with a terraform style approach - run in parallel
+* [OpenFaaS Edge](https://docs.openfaas.com/edge/overview/) - includes many of the commercial features of OpenFaaS - but licensed only for your personal, use (not at/for work)
+* [Debug GitHub Actions](https://docs.actuated.com/tasks/debug-ssh/) jobs over SSH using the ssh gateway by [actuated](https://actuated.com)
+* Direct access to [my sponsors portal](https://insiders.alexellis.io/), with all my past sponsors emails and 20% off my eBooks
+* 50% off a 1:1 meeting with me via Zoom for advice & direction in the portal
+* Access to the private Discord server for help and discussion

 ## Quick and dirty installation of Slicer

 You'll need to sponsor me via [GitHub Sponsors](https://github.com/sponsors/alexellis) at 25 USD / mo or higher.
 If you're already at this level.. then guess what?
 It's effectively free for you.